 - Time zones matter.
 The Performance report tracks daily data according to local time in California, where data for each day is labeled according to the local time in California.
 If your other systems use different time zones, your daily views may not match exactly.
 For example, Google Analytics shows time in the webmaster’s local time zone.

-- Daily totals might be less than chart totals.
+- Daily chart totals might be less than chart totals.
 If your property has few impressions on a given day, that day will be shown as zero impressions on the chart.
+Similarly, rare query combinations can be omitted from daily totals to protect user privacy.
 However, we will still count these impressions in the totals shown.